manu19901991/STM32WS_Spagna/lpmodes/lpmodes_handson_intro1.md

 ----!

-# 1 - Quick Summary Linked List
+# Quick Summary of our handson

 ![theory1](./img/77.png)